maltemo1/TradeLens-Germany/README.md

 ![Dashboard Overview](screenshots/Screenshot1.png)

-This project was developed during my internship/consultancy at the German-Iranian Chamber of Commerce (AHK Iran) in Tehran.
+This project was developed during my consultancy at the German-Iranian Chamber of Commerce (AHK Iran) in Tehran.
 The dashboard enables users to explore Germany's imports and exports through interactive visualisations across countries, product groups and time periods.

 ---